 Since 1991, Lath Carlson has worked with museums across the United States, creating exceptional exhibitions that serve millions of visitors.
-He is currently managing a total renovation of The Tech Museum of Innovation and serves on the board of the National Association for Museum Exhibition.
+He is currently managing a total renovation of The Tech Museum of Innovation and is a Noyce Leadership Institute Fellow in Cohort 7.
 Previously, Lath managed one of the nation’s leading exhibit fabrication firms and taught in the Museum Exhibition Planning and Design Master’s program at Philadelphia’s University of the Arts.
 He has also been an exhibit designer and content developer at the Franklin Institute Science Museum, the Please Touch Museum, and the Maxwell Museum of Anthropology.

 Senior Engineer, Exhibits